» Cardiovascular Invasive Specialist Program «

 The training received in the CVIS program will allow a person to cross train in a diagnostic clinical area like a stress-test facility or a doctor’s office.
 The course work in electrocardiography would also provide for the basic learning needed to cross-train as an EKG tech or monitor tech.

-Much of the clinical curriculum is designed to be applicable for the students learning in the event that they would choose to further their education as a nurse, a radiology technician or in medicine.
+Much of the clinical curriculum is designed to be applicable for the students learning in the event that they would choose to further their education as a nurse, a radiology technician or in a variety of healthcare professions.